-In the case of 1 and 2 above, the Board pays for the student's transportation.
+In the case of 1 above, the Board pays for the student's transportation.
 The best transportation solution available will be used as decided by individual cases.
+In case 2, a meeting would take place to determine what options are available for the student before deciding on funding for transportation.